Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_WindowsPhone.rst

         }
     }

+TODO: adapt the rest to windows phone app

 The ``ConnectWorker_RunWorkerCompleted()`` method is called after ``ConnectWorker_DoWork()``.
 It changes the text on the button and sets a new ``OnClickListener`` that will closes the connection if the button is clicked: